-The analysis of Gender Pay Gap only accounts for pay relevant employees at the 31 March 2022.
+The analysis of Gender Pay Gap only accounts for pay relevant employees at the 31 March 2024.
 Pay relevant posts are those where employees are in receipt of full pay for the pay period.
 Therefore, this excludes all employees whose pay is impacted by sickness absence, maternity, paternity, adoption, and those taking unpaid leave.

-The analysis of the Bonus Gap accounts for all employees employed as at 31 March 2022.
-This includes all bonuses paid within the 12-month period up to 31 March 2022.
+The analysis of the Bonus Gap accounts for all employees employed as at 31 March 2024.
+This includes all bonuses (long service award and retention payment) paid within the 12-month period up to 31 March 2024.